Pablitinho/Udacity_Traffic_Sign_Recognition/writeup.md

 I used the pandas library to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of training set is 34799
-* The size of the validation set is ?
+* The size of the validation set is 4410
-* The size of test set is ?
+* The size of test set is 12630
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is 32,32,3
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
 It is a bar chart showing how the data ...

 ![alt text][image1]
+![alt text][image2]
+![alt text][image3]
+![alt text][image4]
+![alt text][image5]

 ### Design and Test a Model Architecture

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-As a first step, I decided to convert the images to grayscale because ...
+As a first step, I decided to convert the images to grayscale because is more fast to compute the training and also the classification.
+The shape is the most important in the image, the color information is not needed for this kind of problem.

 Here is an example of a traffic sign image before and after grayscaling.

+![alt text][image6]
-![alt text][image2]
+![alt text][image7]

-As a last step, I normalized the image data because ...
+As a last step, I normalized the image data because the dataset has not a homogeneous histogram and most of the image are quite dark or with a lot of brightness.
+Here there is an example after apply the equalization normalization in the grayscale image.

+![alt text][image8]

-I decided to generate additional data because ...
+I decided to generate additional data because after train the neuronal network I was not able to get more than 91% of accuracy in the validation dataset.

-To add more data to the the data set, I used the following techniques because ...
+To add more data to the the data set, I used the augmentation technique because make similarity to some images that are included in the validation dataset that is not included in the training data set.
+In the augmentation it was used translation, rotation, brightness and affine warping.

 Here is an example of an original image and an augmented image:

+![alt text][image9]
-![alt text][image3]
+![alt text][image10]

 The difference between the original data set and the augmented data set is the following ...